hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - 🟤️ = cheapest (H)
 - ⚫️ = stealthiest (H)

-These lasers can be of different power, ranging from a simple stun to planet destroying power.
-The lasers can also be short range, lashing out like lightning.
+These lasers can be of different power, ranging from a simple stun shot to planet destroying power.
+The lasers can also be short range, lashing out of a cannon like lightning.
 The advantage of this is that it can manoeuvre, so it almost never misses.
 There are also laserdrones, which are rocket propelled tubes have laser tips.

 ##### Beamers (R+H+F)